seikot345/CUSCO/README.md

 python cusco.py pipeline -t INT -r reference.faa (or -p, -bs INT, -sp)
 ```
 # Polyploid mode
-If you add the argument -w to the above commands, polyploid genomes can also be handled in CUSCO preparing the following threshold files (For example, out of four samples, only sample3 is tetraploid, while the others are diploid.):
+If you add the argument -p to the above commands, polyploid genomes can also be handled in CUSCO preparing the following threshold files (For example, out of four samples, only sample3 is tetraploid, while the others are diploid.):
 ```
-./input/threshold.tsv (or .csv)
+./input/copy_number.tsv (or .csv)

 sample1  1
 sample2  1